magento/devdocs/src/cloud/project/project-patch.md

 -  {{ site.data.var.mcp-prod }} delivers required patches with critical fixes
 -  Magento Quality Patches delivers optional, low-impact quality fixes as [individual patches]({{ site.baseurl }}/release/policy/#individual-patch), which do not contain backward incompatible changes.

-Both packages improve the integration of all {{site.data.var.ee}} versions with Cloud environments and supports quick delivery of critical, optional, and custom fixes.
+Both packages improve the integration of all {{site.data.var.ee}} versions with Cloud environments and support quick delivery of critical, optional, and custom fixes.
 You can use these packages to apply, revert, and view general information about all individual patches that are available for Magento.

 {:.bs-callout-tip}
 You can use the [Magento Quality Patches]({{ site.baseurl }}/guides/v2.4/comp-mgr/patching.html#mqp) and [{{ site.data.var.mcp-prod }}](#standalone) packages as stand-alone packages for {{ site.data.var.ce }} and {{ site.data.var.ee }} projects.
 We recommend using the Magento Quality Patches package for non-Cloud projects.